 This field prepares students to undertake research related to urban areas.
 Fundamentally, cities are about proximity and heterogeneity, which bring both benefits and costs.
 Bringing large numbers of diverse people together in small spaces means opportunities for exciting and productive interaction on the one hand, but also greater possibilities for conflict, contagion, and congestion on the other.
 Students in this field will gain a solid understanding of these benefits and costs and how they are related.

-We also expect students to appreciate why cities exist in the first place and why some grow more rapidly than others?
+The field is divided into two main parts.
+The first—cities and urban government—provides a foundation in urban growth and development, government and public finance.
+Why do cities exist in the first place and why do some grow more rapidly than others?
 How do people and businesses sort themselves within urban areas?
 What drives these decisions and what are their consequences?
 How does the fragmented structure of American local government contribute to residential sorting?
-Finally, to assess the efficacy of different urban policies, students must clearly understand what research has taught us about urban political dynamics and the role that governmental and nonprofit organizations play in implementation.
+What has research taught us about urban political dynamics and the role that governmental and nonprofit organizations play in the implementation of policy?